 14. Interesting facts about Switzerland

-- Helvetica, very popular font used everywhere, is designed in Switzerland.
+- Helvetica, a very popular font used everywhere, is designed in Switzerland.

 - The Red Cross is founded in Switzerland.